waterloo-rocketry/software-onboarding/README.md

 `10`.
 The `sandbox` unit tests can be found in the `sandbox/tests/test_sandbox.py` file.

-For now, start by running the `pytest` command.
+For now, start by running the `pytest` command in your terminal.
 You should see pytest automatically detect and run all of the unit tests in the repository, and they should all pass.
 If any of them fail, something is very wrong and should be addressed before moving on - try troubleshooting yourself, but let us know if you're not sure what the issue is.

 Move to Part III once:
 - You have Python installed